zazawertuy/Moral-ties/README.md

 # Moral ties
-Code for the article "Moral Ties, Peer Pressure and Social Norms of Cooperation".
+Code for the article "The strength of moral ties".

 # Abstract
-We present an analytical framework for studying the influence of networks on the adherence to social norms as a result of peer pressure.
-We introduce a new concept, termed moral ties, that combines the agents’ actions with network metrics and allows quantifying the capacity of agents to exercise and coordinate peer pressure.
-The effects of moral ties on peer pressure are non-linear and independent from group size.
-Only isomorphic networks with respect to moral ties present identical peer pressure.
-We signpost the minimal and maximal effects of moral ties on peer pressure for networks of any topology and size and discuss policy implications for the promotion of social norms.
+We study cooperation and group pressure in social networks by introducing a new concept termed moral ties.
+By combining network characteristics and agents’ actions, moral ties extend and refine the concept of social ties as a driver for group pressure.
+Direct moral ties depend on the size of the group the agent relates to and the dissimilarity between the actions taken by the agent and the actions taken by the group.
+Indirect moral ties take account of the cohesiveness of cooperators and express the capacity of cooperative agents to coordinate group pressure.
+Individual decisions are driven by private net benefits and group pressure where the latter is the result of direct and indirect moral ties.
+Once group pressure exceeds the threshold of private net benefits agents switch from non-cooperation to cooperation.
+We find that, depending on the relationship between group polarization and the level of the agents’ commitment with collective interest, group size and indirect moral ties are either complements or substitutes of direct moral ties for attaining the threshold.
+We determine the efficient policy (formal vs. informal) for increasing indirect moral ties  as a function of direct moral ties and group cohesiveness at the network level.
+We find that informal policies are more efficient when group cohesiveness is below one half, and the strength of direct moral ties is at least twice the value of group cohesiveness.
+Otherwise, formal polices are more efficient.

 # Code
 1.- The folder "Networks" contains networks with 1000 and 7500 nodes ordered by an increasing value of clustering coefficient.